 For people who enjoy spicy food, harissa sauce adds smoky heat and deeper Mediterranean flavor.
 A little spicy sauce can completely transform a falafel wrap or grain bowl and pairs especially well with roasted vegetables and fresh herbs.

 Tzatziki is also a refreshing option that works beautifully with falafel.
-The cucumber, yogurt, garlic, and dill create a lighter sauce that feels cooling and fresh, especially during warmer months.
+The combination of cucumber, yogurt, garlic, and dill creates a lighter sauce that feels cooling and fresh, especially during warmer months.
 In many Balkan-inspired Mediterranean meals, tzatziki is commonly served alongside grilled dishes, salads, and falafel platters.

 Storage and Reheating